axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 HowTo: Access task analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On the Full Statistics page, click on :guilabel:`Task Analysis`.
+On the Full Statistics page, click on ``Task Analysis``.

 |navigate-to-task-analysis|

-Task Analysis page is displayed as below.
+The Task Analysis page is displayed:

 |task-analysis|